alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *agosto 2025*  --  "The sorcerers of antiquity called the use of this language '*spells*'.
-But if that word offends your modern sensibilities, you can call it a program."
+Current SARI version: *septiembre 2025*  --  "No ego trips, no pride.
+A computer program for the common good."

 -----------------